LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 **Omitting the count**

-For search queries with low specificity, the response time is dominated by the "count query" that is used to determine how many total results match the query.
-The IBM FHIR Server supports skipping this step when clients set a query parameter named `_total` to the value of `none` as described at https://hl7.org/fhir/R4B/search.html#total.
+For search queries with low specificity, the response time is dominated by the "count query" that is used to determine how many total results match the query. the LinuxForHealth FHIR Server supports skipping this step when clients set a query parameter named `_total` to the value of `none` as described at https://hl7.org/fhir/R4B/search.html#total.

 **Resource subsetting**